sda-community-plugins/Fortify-WIE/README.md

 Note: this plugin is designed to be used when [WebInspect Enterprise](https://www.microfocus.com/en-us/products/webinspect-dynamic-analysis-dast/overview) has been integrated with [Software Security Center](https://www.microfocus.com/en-us/products/software-security-assurance-sdlc/overview).
- It is recommended that a specific user is created in for executing the integration.
+ It is recommended that a specific user is created for executing the integration.

 ### Installing the plugin